UPenn-CIT599/COVID19SeverityPredictor/README.md

 ### Background
 - The COVID-19 pandemic is profoundly impacting healthcare institutions worldwide
-- Little is known about its disease course and learning is ongoing daily
+- Little is known about its disease course and learning is daily ongoing
-- A model which predicts disease severity at hospital admission could benefit clinical decision making; for example, whether an immediate ICU admission is warranted for a patient presenting to the emergency department
+- A model which predicts disease severity at hospital admission could augment clinical decision making; for example, whether an immediate intensive care unit admission is warranted for a patient presenting to the emergency department

 ### Design
 - Read in COVID-19 risk factors